Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 ## 🫀🫂 Giant and Tiny Notes modifiers

-Sets the global note size to 1.8 'giant' or 0.6 'tiny' for visibility or challenge without leaving the pre-game screen.
+Sets the global note size to 1.8 'giant' or 0.6 'tiny' for visibility or challenge without leaving the pre-game screen or use of shader-based VFX.
 Leaderboard legal.

 ---